memari-majid/easy-local-rag/README.md

 ### Step 4: Install Ollama

 Ollama is the core platform for running the local language models.
-Download and install it from the official website: [Ollama](https://ollama.com/)

 #### macOS